Paolo Espino: Toronto Blue Jays

+Conspiradores de Querétaro

+On February 25, 2025, Espino signed with the Conspiradores de Querétaro of the Mexican League.
+He was released on May 12, 2025.
+In 5 starts 15.2 innings he went 1-3 with a 12.64 ERA with as many walks (11) as strikeouts (11).

 Personal

 Espino's cousin Damaso is a former professional baseball player, and is currently an international scout in the St. Louis Cardinals organization.
 The two were on Panama's roster for the 2009 World Baseball Classic.